What Is Elder Law?

 What Is "Share of Costs?"

-If a Medi-Cal recipient has monthly income, he must help pay for the cost of his care.
+If a Medi-Cal recipient has monthly income, he or she must help pay for the cost of his or her care.
 The amount contributed by the Medi-Cal recipient is called the "share of cost."
 How much a recipient will have to contribute depends on his/her income and marital status.

 An unmarried person is allowed to keep a personal allowance of $35 from his monthly income.
 The person will also be able to deduct the amount of health insurance premiums paid monthly.
 The remainder of the person's income will be paid to the nursing facility and is referred to as the "share of cost."